 As of recently, there have been reports about the rise of STDs specifically in California.
 In fact, reports showed a 45% increase in cases of chlamydia, gonorrhea, and early syphilis between 2012 and 2017.
 On top of that, California reported 218,710 documented cases of chlamydia in 2017, making it the highest rate since 1990.

-The rise of STDs is also directly effecting women who are pregnant.
+The rise of STDs is also directly affecting women who are pregnant.
 There have been 30 cases of stillbirths related to congenital syphilis according to the California Department of Public Health.
 While 30 may not seem like a lot, it is the largest increase since 1995.

 While reports have specifically targeted California in the rise of STDs, it’s actually happening nationwide.
 STD rates have increased in a lot of states across the nation.
 This is not just a problem in California.